-HOLLAND TUNNEL GALLERY IS RE-OPENING
+THE FIRST HOLLAND TUNNEL GALLERY

 See WHAT'S HAPPENING and EXHIBITIONS for more details

 Music and events have always added a lively element to Holland Tunnel Gallery.
 As the gallery only accommodates six people at a time, the parking lot between the adjoining brownstones serves as meeting point, bar location and stage - no matter pouring rain or freezing cold.
 Visitors can dance to live jazz, rock and blues.
-From 2007 on the original Holland Tunnel Gallery only opens for special events.

 PARIKIA PAROS GREECE

-ART AND EVENTS
+SUMMER ART EVENTS

 IN HISTORIC HOUSE